ariaspabloi/HackerNewsRNApp/README.md

 Then you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

-To start Metro, run the following command from the _root_ of your React Native project:
+To start Metro, run the following command from the _root_ of the React Native project:

 ```bash
 # using npm